 A simple recipe for Homemade Buttermilk Biscuits.
 The perfect biscuit recipe for beginners!

 If this was a recipe series, I’d call these Buttermilk Biscuits the second recipe in my collection of quarantine cooking recipes - basic recipes made with pantry ingredients.
 I’ve made more biscuits during this quarantine period than any other time in my life.
 Sausage gravy and biscuits has become our Saturday morning routine during this slower period of time.
-Texas may be beginning to open back up, but up here by Amarillo we have some of the highest cases per capita in the state, so our family will be staying home a little bit longer.

 I can’t seem to make anything in the kitchen without my three-year old insisting on being right in the middle of the action.
 He likes to help cut the biscuits and dump in the dry ingredients.
 So if you are also cooking with kids in the kitchen, those are good activities they can assist with in this recipe.